 Help Me Grow Fund - This fund receives funding for the Help Me Grow (HMG) Program.
-The primary funding sources are "Part C" grant funds and the State's General Revenue Fund for HMG.

-The other governmental funds of the Health District account for grants and other resources whose use is restricted for a particular purpose.
+The other governmental funds of the Health District account for grants and other resources whose use is restricted, committed, or assigned for a particular purpose.